Butterflies are among the most amusing critters to photograph.

 Butterflies, like most insects, are restless creatures.
-If you want to photograph butterflies, you’ll need to familiarize yourself with how they behave.
+If you want to photograph a variety of butterflies, you’ll need to familiarize yourself with how they behave.

 You can’t just walk up to them and take pictures right away.
 You have to be stealthy and move at a slow pace.
 If you let them know that you’re not a threat, they’ll stick around for your photos.